citp/privacy-policy-historical/w/wo/wor/worldlifestyle.com.md

 **Contacting Us**

-If you have questions or concerns about our privacy practices or wish to make a request regarding Your Information, please contact us at any of the following:[[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#6f030a080e032f18001d030b0306090a1c1b16030a410c0002).
+If you have questions or concerns about our privacy practices or wish to make a request regarding Your Information, please contact us at any of the following: [legal@worldlifestyle.com](mailto:legal@worldlifestyle.com).

 **SPECIAL NOTIFICATION FOR CALIFORNIA RESIDENTS – YOUR CALIFORNIA PRIVACY RIGHTS**

 Individuals who are residents of California and have provided their personally identifiable information to us may request information regarding our disclosures, if any, of their personally identifiable information to third parties for direct marketing purposes.
-Such requests must be submitted to us at: [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#75191012141935021a071911191c131006010c19105b161a18)
+Such requests must be submitted to us at: [legal@worldlifestyle.com](mailto:legal@worldlifestyle.com)

+* * *

 California privacy rights requests must include the reference "Request for California Privacy Information" on the subject line and in the body of the message and must include the email address or mailing address, as applicable, for us to send our response.
 This request may be made no more than once per calendar year.
 We reserve the right not to respond to requests submitted other than to the address specified above.